 Garrett Ode is a home-brewing fanatic providing brewing guides for like-minded followers.
 Coffee Brew Guides articles cover product reviews, information guides on sustainability, and how-to guides.
 The website is packed with information on coffee work and is designed in a way that you could sit there for hours and not even realize the wealth of knowledge you’re absorbing.

 Here’s our shameless plug.
 If you’re a keen coffee enthusiast wanting to brew coffee at home, this is the blog for you to follow.
-Coffee Channel’s resources are complete with buying guides for both coffee grinding and brewing instruments, comparisons of brewing techniques, and “best of” lists.
+Coffee Affection’s resources are complete with buying guides for both coffee grinding and brewing instruments, comparisons of brewing techniques, and “best of” lists.
 Improve your current barista skills, or start learning with the articles available, such as “choosing the right bean,” “different types of roasting,” and information on the consumption of coffee.
-Keep up to date with new gadgets available in the coffee industry.
+And don’t forget to keep up to date with new gadgets available in the coffee industry (like the solar-powered French presses!

 Traveling from cafe to cafe, Resi is waiting as that next cup of coffee is being prepared, ready to delve into an analysis of what is on offer.
 Resi has an extensive list of coffee shop reviews nicely categorized by continent, country, and city (also conveniently presented on a map) on her blog The Way to Coffee.
 The blog is good for travelers who want to discover new places and start the day off with a great cup of coffee.
 If you loved that cup of coffee you just consumed, look up her guides on roasting and brewing so you can make it exactly the same at home.